Kaoffie/cocoa-specs/README.md

 - preposition: `PREP/SWROS/SWREUGS` → `PREP/S*EUGS`
 - filament: `TPEUL/SWRAPL/SWREPBT` → `TPEUL/SWR-PLT`

 For words that have write-outs with more strokes, syllable dropping is based on stress.
-Some of these entries will be included in the dictionary, but there are currently no plans (TBC) to include these write-outs for rarer words.
+Some of these entries will be included in the dictionary, but there are currently no plans to include these write-outs for rarer words.

 - similarly: `SEUPL/SWREUL/SWRARL/KWREU` → `SEUPL/SHRARL/KWREU`
 - prepositional: `PREP/SWROS/SWREUGS/SWRAL` → `PREP/S*EUGS/SWRAL`